nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/model_types.rst

    :local:
    :depth: 2

-A Bluetooth mesh model is a standardized component that defines a series of states and related behaviors.
+A Bluetooth® mesh model is a standardized component that defines a series of states and related behaviors.
 Models encapsulate a single feature of a mesh node, and expose this feature to the mesh network.
 Each mesh-based product implements several models.